jkcarney/DiscordQualityControlBot/README.md

 In ```sqlite_manager.py```, the table populating for the roles is located in the function ```def populate_roles_table(conn)```.
 Change the strings and numbers to match the role you want at the specified threshold.
 For example, if you wanted the role "Cool-Guy" to be achieved at 100 points, in data you would add a tuple that looks like:

 ```(100, 'Cool-Guy'),...```

+To run the bot, navigate to the root and run ```python3 quality_control.py```.
+This will initialize the database for you as well.